Join A Secret Italy

 Marina Grande Beach in Scilla, CalabriaMarina Grande Beach

 • Marina Grande Beach: a spotlessly clean beach and a limpid blue sea.
 Lining the beach are plenty of beach bars offering snacks, lunch or an aperitivo.
-Some parts of the beach are reserved for paying guests, however, there are plenty of free sections.
+Some parts of the beach are reserved for paying guests, however, there are plenty of free sections, and the beach is never like some of those nightmare beaches in and around Rimini and much of northern Italy that, when viewed from above, look like a fungal mass of umbrellas that have devoured the beach itself.

-• Enjoy the stunning view of Scilla below from the Belvedere of Piazza San Rocco: to get here you walk up a very steep climb from the beach area, involving hundreds of stairs... or you could take the free elevator!
-The elevator leaves from right behind Bar Zanzibar and you step out into Piazza San Rocco.
-So which one would you prefer: walk or elevator?
+• Enjoy the stunning view of Scilla below from the Belvedere of Piazza San Rocco.
+To get there, you walk up a very steep climb from the beach area, involving what feels like hundreds and hundreds of stairs...or you could take the free elevator!
+The elevator leaves from right behind Bar Zanzibar, and you step out into Piazza San Rocco.
+So which one would you prefer: a walk or an elevator?
 I chose the elevator.

 view of Scilla below from the Belvedere of Piazza San RoccoView of Scilla below from the Belvedere of Piazza San Rocco